joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/07/12/crosswords/spelling-bee-forum.html

 **Senator Lindsey Graham, Republican of South Carolina, Dies at 71**\
 `Mr. Graham died of a “brief and sudden” illness on Saturday evening, his office said.
-He served in the Senate for more than two decades.`\
+Over more than two decades in the Senate, he consistently pushed for the use of U.S. military power overseas.`\
 https://www.nytimes.com/2026/07/12/us/politics/lindsey-graham-dead.html

 **Las bacterias del cuerpo tienen un lenguaje.
 Apenas empezamos a entender lo que dicen**\